 Finding the best garage door openers

-Modern openers include basic to advanced features that improve safety and deter break-ins.
-Examples include an automatic stop if a descending door encounters a solid object such as the hood of a car and light beam sensors that detect the presence of an object -- or person -- and stop a garage door's downward movement before accident or injury can occur.
+Modern garage door openers include basic to advanced features that improve safety and deter break-ins.
+Examples include an automatic stop if a descending door encounters a solid object such as the hood of a car and light beam sensors that detect the presence of an object -- or a person or pet -- and stop a garage door's downward movement before accident or injury can occur.
 Available security options include remote lockouts for when you will be away from home for an extended amount of time, remote codes that change after each use, and lights that turn on automatically when your garage door opens or if movement is detected inside.

 At first glance, there appears to be a wide variety of garage door opener brands, but a closer look reveals that most openers are made by just a handful of companies.
 For example, Chamberlain garage door openers are well regarded in their own right, but the company also makes garage door openers for Craftsman and LiftMaster.
-Likewise, the Overhead Door Co., manufactures Genie garage door openers in addition to its own brand.
+Likewise, the Overhead Door Co. manufactures Genie garage door openers in addition to its own brand.

 Garage door openers can be broadly classified by the type of mechanism they use.
 Each type has advantages and disadvantages.